Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 The truth is that when I moved here, I wanted to move somewhere hot and cheap.
 I still want to move somewhere hot and cheap.
 Between the fact that this country never warms up and the fact that everything is so bloody expensive, it’s definitely not the ideal place for me.

 But — I do really enjoy living in London, and I plan to move back here after the trip.
 It’s the one place in this country where I could live long-term (as much as I love Edinburgh, the endless Scottish winter is just too bone-chillingly cold).
 I love how diverse the city is.
 I love that I have so many friends here.
 And I love, love, LOVE how well-connected London is to the rest of Europe and the world!

 That said — living here long-term is different from living here forever.
 I already know that London is not my forever destination.
 But it’s a nice spot for now.

 Thank you, Britain, for a lovely and thoroughly educational year and a half.
 What do I take out of this time?
 Beautiful photographs, especially of Scotland.
 A smattering of British slang and idioms.
-A new group of close friends, and an amazing man who challenges me and makes me want to be a better person every day.
+A new group of close friends.

 That makes it more than worth it!

 80 thoughts on “What I’ve Learned From 1.5 Years in the UK”

 Always great to see my country through other’s eyes.
 Glad you have enjoyed your time here (and are coming back).
 Looking forward to your trip around the world.

 First time I moved to London, I was also confused when people asking me daily “You all right?”.
 I would try to find a mirror to see whether something wrong with my face or else, lol.
 And yes, they do put xxx on emails, letters, cards, etc and means nothing 😀

 Ahhh, I miss London now